 6 best things to see and do in Buon Me Thuot

 The Capital of Dak Lak Province, Buon Me Thuot is the largest city in the Central Highlands (Tay Nguyen) and is known as the regional capital of coffee.
-Located 536 meters above sea level in a green natural setting of gentle hills, Buon Me Thuot city is a pleasant stop for travellers wishing to deviate from the usual path to discover the highlands region with wild and bucolic landscapes dotted with impressive waterfalls and populated by many ethnic minorities.
-A destination that appeals more and more to travellers for its cultural and natural wealth but also for its temperate climate all year round.
+Located 536 metres above sea level in a green natural setting of gentle hills, Buon Me Thuot city is a pleasant stop for travellers wishing to deviate from the usual path.
+Those wanting to discover the highlands region with wild and bucolic landscapes dotted with impressive waterfalls and populated by many ethnic minorities will find immense joy in this place.
+A destination that also appeals more and more to travellers for its cultural and natural wealth but also for its temperate climate all year round.

 What to see and do in Buon Me Thuot?

 Coffee, the black gold of Buon Me Thuot